iTwin/imodel-native/iModelJsNodeAddon/README.md

-﻿# @bentley/imodeljsnodeaddonapi
+﻿# @bentley/imodeljs-nodeaddonapi

 The iModelJs node addon contains native code that is projected into JavaScript for use by imodeljs-core backend.
-The @bentley/imodeljsnodeaddonapi package defines the classes, methods, and properties -- the API -- that the addon implements.
+The @bentley/imodeljs-nodeaddonapi package declares the classes, methods, and properties -- the API -- that the addon implements.

-The addon itself is in a different package.
-In fact, there will be a separate package for each combination of node version and target platform that is supported.
+The addon and api declaration are in separte packages.
+In fact, there will be many versions of the addon, one for each combination of node version and target platform that is supported, and each will be in its own package.
 For example, @bentley/imodeljs-n_8_9-winx64 is the version of the addon that can be used on a Windows desktop machine running node v8.9.x.
 In addition, some apps may build custom versions of the addon.

 imodeljs-core does not have a package dependency on the addon.
 Instead, the addon is delivered by the app.
 This allows the app to substitute a custom addon of its own.
 Or, an app can use the default addon.
 In either case, it is up to the app to know what addon it wants to use, to obtain that addon, and to include it in its installation package.
 The app must then tell imodeljs-core where the addon is by calling a method on the NodeAddon class in imodeljs-core. imodeljs-core will `require` the delivered addon (whatever it is) and use the classes and methods that it contains.

-imodeljs-core does have a package dependency on imodeljsnodeaddonapi and is built to expect a particular addon API.
+imodeljs-core does have a package dependency on imodeljs-nodeaddonapi and is built to expect a particular addon API.
 The addon that is loaded and used at runtime must implement the expected API, as explained below.

-Note: imodeljs-core depends on imodeljsnodeaddonapi in two places: in backend/package.json and test/package.json.
+Note: imodeljs-core depends on imodeljs-nodeaddonapi in two places: in backend/package.json and test/package.json.
 Keep them consistent!

 ## Versioning Rules